-Ukraine is the largest county in Europe (not counting Russia).
+Ukraine is the largest country in Europe (not counting Russia).
 With so much land, there are plenty of amazing places to discover.
 Odessa is one of those, located on the shores of the Black Sea and full of a potpourri of attractions, architectural styles, international cuisines and endless statues.

 There are plenty of tours and hop-on-hop-off buses you can jump on, but exploring the city on your own is perhaps a better choice.
 Most of the attractions are located within walking distance of each other.
 If you do need to jump on local transport, a single ticket costs $0.15-$0.25!